The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale: Building FineWeb

 The web has many aggregators, mirrors, templated pages or just otherwise repeated content spread over different domains and webpages.
 Removing these duplicates (deduplicating) has been correlated with improvements in model performance~\cite{lee2022deduplicating} and a reduction in memorization of pretraining data~\cite{carlini2023quantifying,kandpal2022deduplicating}.
 There are different ways to identify and even define duplicated data.
 Common approaches rely on hashing techniques or efficient data structures like suffix arrays~\cite{manber1993suffix}.
 Methods can also be ``fuzzy'' by using a similarity metric or ``exact'' by checking for exact matches between two text chunks~\cite{albalak2024survey}.

 Following RefinedWeb~\cite{penedo2023refinedweb}, we experimented with MinHash, a fuzzy hash-based deduplication technique that scales efficiently to many CPU nodes and allows tuning of similarity thresholds (by controlling the number and the number of hashes per bucket) as well as the length of the subsequences considered (by controlling the n-gram size).
 We chose to collect each document's 5-grams, obtained using an English word tokenizer~\cite{bird2009natural}, and computed MinHashes using 112 hash functions in total, split into 14 buckets of 8 hashes each --- targeting documents that are at least 75\% similar.
 Documents with the same 8 MinHashes in any bucket are considered duplicates of each other.
-We further discuss deduplication parameters in the Appendix.
+We then perform a transitive clustering step where documents A, B and C will be in the same duplicate cluster if A and C are duplicates and B and C are duplicates, even if A and B do not have 8 matching MinHashes in any bucket with each other.
+One (randomly chosen) document is kept per duplicate cluster while the remaining duplicates are removed.
+We further discuss deduplication parameters in~\cref{app:dedup-parameters}.

 Our first approach was to apply MinHash deduplication globally to the entire dataset (all 96 snapshots).
 We did this in an iterative manner: starting with the most recent snapshot (2023-50, at the time the experiment was run) and proceeding chronologically until we reached the oldest snapshot.
 When applied to the oldest snapshots, this process removed as much as 90\% of the original base filtered data, as they were deduplicated against a large number of other snapshots.
 Deduplicating the entire dataset in this manner resulted in 4 trillion tokens of data.
-However, when training on a randomly sampled 350 billion tokens subset, our ablation models showed little improvement over a model trained on the non-deduplicated data, scoring far below RefinedWeb on our aggregate of tasks, as shown in \cref{fig:all_dumps_bad}.
+However, when training on a randomly sampled 350 billion tokens subset, our ablation models showed little improvement over a model trained on the non-deduplicated data, scoring far below RefinedWeb on our aggregate of tasks, as shown in~\cref{fig:all_dumps_bad}.